Don’t mention Holland to my Dutch family unless you mean it or you’ll get this smarty-pants answer: I’m not from Holland.

 So, Holland has always been the most powerful and populated part of the Netherlands.
 But it’s only a part of the country.
 (This conundrum has similarities with the whole United Kingdom / England / Great Britain thing, which we won’t even get into here, will we?)

-As you can guess, Wessel and the rest of the family Kok are not from those provinces, therefore they’re not from the official Holland.
+As you can guess, my Dutch family members are not from those provinces, therefore they’re not from the official Holland.
 They’re from the province of Drenthe, in the northeast, which is more rural and has the country’s lowest population density.
 (Americans, think Nebraska with canals.)

-Making matters even worse for the family Kok, the name Holland has, unofficially, been used interchangeably with the Netherlands for many years now.
+Making matters even worse for them, the name Holland has, unofficially, been used interchangeably with the Netherlands for many years now.
 Many Dutch people from all provinces say they’re from Holland.
 Even the country’s tourism website, run by The Netherlands Board of Tourism & Conventions, is called Holland.com.
 Personally, I’ve met several non-Hollanders who refer to their country as Holland.

-So, while the Koks’ provincial sensitivity is understandable, I do think they’re fighting a losing battle, and one that does not appear to have all that many soldiers these days.
+So, while my famiy’s provincial sensitivity is understandable, I do think they’re fighting a losing battle, and one that does not appear to have all that many soldiers these days.
 But, as a family member through marriage, I feel compelled to join in and fight the good fight, too.
-I hereby dedicate this blog post to the family Kok and their fellow non-Hollanders.
+I hereby dedicate this blog post to the Familie Kok and their fellow non-Hollanders.
 Lang Leve Nederland!